Alkene: Infrared spectroscopy

+NMR spectroscopy

+In 1H NMR spectroscopy, the hydrogen bonded to the carbon adjacent to double bonds will give a δH of 4.5–6.5 ppm.
+The double bond will also deshield the hydrogen attached to the carbons adjacent to sp2 carbons, and this generates δH=1.6–2. ppm peaks.
+Cis/trans isomers are distinguishable due to different J-coupling effect.
+Cis vicinal hydrogens will have coupling constants in the range of 6–14 Hz, whereas the trans will have coupling constants of 11–18 Hz.

+In their 13C NMR spectra of alkenes, double bonds also deshield the carbons, making them have low field shift.
+C=C double bonds usually have chemical shift of about 100–170 ppm.

+Combustion

+Like most other hydrocarbons, alkenes combust to give carbon dioxide and water.

+The combustion of alkenes release less energy than burning same molarity of saturated ones with same number of carbons.

+This trend can be clearly seen in the list of standard enthalpy of combustion of hydrocarbons.

 Reactions

 Alkenes are relatively stable compounds, but are more reactive than alkanes.
 Most reactions of alkenes involve additions to this pi bond, forming new single bonds.
 Alkenes serve as a feedstock for the petrochemical industry because they can participate in a wide variety of reactions, prominently polymerization and alkylation.
 Except for ethylene, alkenes have two sites of reactivity: the carbon–carbon pi-bond and the presence of allylic CH centers.
 The former dominates but the allylic sites are important too.

-Addition reactions

-Alkenes react in many addition reactions, which occur by opening up the double-bond.
-Most of these addition reactions follow the mechanism of electrophilic addition.
-Examples are hydrohalogenation, halogenation, halohydrin formation, oxymercuration, hydroboration, dichlorocarbene addition, Simmons–Smith reaction, catalytic hydrogenation, epoxidation, radical polymerization and hydroxylation.

-Hydrogenation and related hydroelementations

-Hydrogenation of alkenes produces the corresponding alkanes.
-The reaction is sometimes carried out under pressure and at elevated temperature.
-Metallic catalysts are almost always required.
-Common industrial catalysts are based on platinum, nickel, and palladium.
-A large scale application is the production of margarine.